 But is it really worth it in the long run?
 AMP pages are beginning to shape the way that people use the internet.
 From news and media outlets to online shopping providers, AMP has seen a surge in popularity.
 However, many businesses are still hesitant to make the change.
 Are they justified?

-In order to answer the question as to whether or not AMP is worth the effort to improve conversion rates, we will investigate what is involved, how it affects businesses and the pros and cons of using them.
+In order to answer the question as to whether or not AMP landing pages are worth the effort to improve conversion rates, we will investigate what is involved, how it affects businesses and the pros and cons of using them.

 Before you decide whether or not to use AMP, you must first understand what it is.